9 Important Stories From 2016 You're Likely To Have Missed

 Clashes between protesters and police this month injured 11 as the fight against what may become the world’s biggest man-made waterway intensified.

-The Nicaraguan Canal project hopes to allow ships passage across South America has raised concerns over potential environmental impact.
+The Nicaraguan Canal project hopes to allow ships passage across Central America has raised concerns over potential environmental impact.

-But local residents, engineers and environmental campaigners believe the project will have a critical impact upon Lake Nicaragua – South America’s largest.
+But local residents, engineers and environmental campaigners believe the project will have a critical impact upon Lake Nicaragua – Central America’s largest.

 Demonstrators had planned to converge on the capital of Managua, but canceled the gathering after clashes broke out with riot police the day before in Nueva Guinea, a municipality about 186 miles from the capital.